**IMPORTANT Please contact your local SCIC office directly to learn about the options available to you.**

 Putting a Crop to an Alternate Use

-- Concern over a lack of hay growth and poor pastures.
+- Currently, there is a concern over a lack of hay growth and poor pastures across the province.

 - Customers wanting to graze or bale an annual crop, can do so but must contact SCIC prior.